matthewtom04/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

-Python 3 was installed because Python 3 is considered to be the recommended version.
+Python 3 was installed because Python 3 is needed to do the HackerRank Python pre-work required for the bootcamp/

 ### Q2.
 Which Python Version Installed